chuanqisun/micro-controller-programming/week9/note.md

 - Opening serial port positively correlates with noise artifacts
 - Higher sampling frequency positively correlates with noise artifacts
 - Confounding: higher sampling frequency means higher data rate

+Hypothesis 1: Serial Port and its data transmission is causing interference Hypothesis 2: The microphone on the device is causing interference.
+Since it shares BCLK and LRC lines.